christophevg/testman/.github/README.md

 The `perform` statement takes optional post-processors.
 Post-processors are appended to the function, separated by slashes.
 A post-processor can be a property name, a function name, a string to be applied to a dict or a function.

-In case of the requests module, we can therefore append `/json` to the function to perform and have the resulting Response object unwrapped using its `.json()` method.
+In case of the requests module, we can therefore append `| json` to the function to perform and have the resulting Response object unwrapped using its `.json()` method.

 Another approach is to write your own unwrapping function.
 In the postbin example `testman.unwrap.requests.json` is simply defined as: